Vault Min-Max Guide

 - Optimize around actual progression needs vs theoretical upgrades

-Always fill M+ vault with +10s minimum.
+Always fill M+ vault with +10s minimum (starting week 2).
 Do whatever raid your guild does.

 - Hold your vault unless gear matters for current progression